 Ergonomic handles are also needed for a back-friendly posture and to make it easier to stand up.
 The shape of the handles permits different positions of the hand when holding and grasping the rollator.
 This relieves the pressure on hands and shoulders so that even those with hand problems can walk without getting fatigued.
 In addition, the gait is automatically more upright and thus more back-friendly.
 When sitting on the rollator, the handles act as armrests.
 Their ergonomic shape offers great stability and security when standing up from a chair.

-It must be possible for the user to sit safely and comfortably from time to time to have a rest.
+For rollators for outdoor use it must be possible for the user to sit safely and comfortably from time to time to have a rest.
 In this situation, the rollator must stand firmly with the brakes fully applied, and have a non-slip seat that won't tilt.
 Different seat heights must be possible with a maximum load rating of at least 125 kg.

 A padded back strap with adjustable height, depth and turning angle is a good addition to a rollator.
 The strap relieves the back when the user is sitting on the rollator, fosters an upright sitting position and prevents the body from leaning too far back.

 Some rollators have an LED alarm.
 It is fitted above the wheels at the front on the left and right and makes it possible for other road users to see the rollator when it is dark and in limited visibility.
 A sensor ensures that the light is switched on automatically when the rollator is moved in the dark.
 An acoustic signal sounds if the rollator tips over to the right or left.
 This function is important by drawing attention to the situation if the user falls and needs help.

 Even more comfort and mobility in the living area